 What If Something Goes Wrong During a Job Interview?
 Some job seekers never do anything to prepare for a job interview.
-Some candidates do the opposite - they spend hours on researching information about the company, analyzing the job opening, and talking with the employees of the company to get to know the company's culture better.
+Some candidates do the opposite - they spend hours researching information about the company, analyzing the job opening, and talking with the employees of the company to get to know the company's culture better.
 But no matter to which category of the job seekers you relate yourself to sometimes interviews don't go the way it was planned.
 There are things that don't depend on how well you prepare for the interview.
 The question then is how to react when it all goes not the way you planned?
 Moreover, the way how you react may either become a big plus or a turnoff in the eyes of hiring authorities or an interviewer...

 Another situation when job seekers don't know what to do and how to react is when they are contacted via phone without a warning with the suggestion to conduct an interview via phone at that very moment.
-Most job seekers when caught in such situation would agree to the suggestion just because they would think no one will ever call back with the same offer.
-So wherever they are they try to accommodate and to pass the interview even if they are in the bus, a grocery store or at work.
-Obviously, with such approach it is unlikely that one will be able to demonstrate his/her best during such phone conversation.
-So we recommend to first of all say that you would love to talk with them.
+Most job seekers, when caught in such a situation, would agree to the suggestion just because they would think no one will ever call back with the same offer.
+So wherever they are they try to accommodate and to pass the interview even if they are on the bus, a grocery store or at work.
+Obviously, with such approach, it is unlikely that one will be able to demonstrate his/her best during such phone conversation.
+So we recommend to, first of all, say that you would love to talk with them.
 Secondly, if it is not the best time for you to talk you should say so.
 Say something like, "I am at work XYZ place right now and have only a few minutes.
 Should we talk then or is it better to schedule another day for it?"
 Sometimes everything goes well until you come to the office of the company you want to work for.
 That's when statistically candidates get most of the surprises.